 LT: What kind of wrong lessons?

 OM: Like it’s teaching people to draw the wrong way or look at art the wrong way.
-And I’m sure already from your question to me you probably don’t agree with me.
+And I’m sure already from your question to me you probably don’t agree with that thinking.

 LT: Yeah, I don’t.